YIO-Remote/remote-os/docker/README.md

-    info     Print Git information of the available projects init     Initialize build: checkout all projects & prepare buildroot bash     Start a shell for manual operations inside the container clean    Clean all projects
+    info     Print Git information of the available projects init     Initialize build: checkout all projects & prepare buildroot bash     Start a shell for manual operations inside the container The yio script also works inside the container clean    Clean all projects
     build    Build all projects
     rebuild  Clean and then build all projects